Package 'globaltrends'

 start_date

-Start of time frame for which the batch data should be downloaded.
-Object of type character that takes the from "YYYY-MM".
+Start of the time frame for which batch data should be downloaded.
+Character scalar in the format "YYYY-MM".
 Defaults to "2010-01".

 end_date

-End of time frame for which the batch data should be downloaded.
-Object of type character that takes the from "YYYY-MM".
+End of the time frame for which batch data should be downloaded.
+Character scalar in the format "YYYY-MM".
 Defaults to "2020-12".

 Details